-The financial statements can be found on pages 24 to 26 of this report.
+The financial statements can be found on pages 25 to 28 of this report.

 The University reports its operations as a business-type activity using the economic measurement focus and full accrual basis of accounting.
-As a component unit of the State of Rhode Island and Providence Plantations, the results of the University's operations, its net assets and cash flows are also summarized in the State's Comprehensive Annual Financial Report derived from its government-wide financial statements.
+As a component unit of the State of Rhode Island and Providence Plantations, the results of the University's operations, its net position and cash flows are also summarized in the State's Comprehensive Annual Financial Report derived from its government-wide financial statements.